 In order to measure consistency, an Internet connection testing application has to measure the events for the Internet connection as well as the speed.
 Otherwise, you only know that the traffic is slow but you have no clue as to the cause.
 To better ascertain the cause requires that the testing application is capable of measuring the traffic flow as well as the traffic speed.
 Graphical views of the traffic flow show the inherent delays occurring with the data along with the all important timing.

-Once the delay picture is exposed, you can start to see the impact the delays have on the data movement and thusly on the applications.
+Once the delay picture is exposed, you can start to see the impact the delays have on the data movement and therefore on the applications.
 For example, in line with our analogy of driving to the airport, you will be able to see those parts of the data packet journey that are fast and those parts that are not.
 You will also be able to see if the fast data movement periods are reaching the contracted maximum or whether, as is often the case, the fast periods are still not meeting the contracted service levels.
 In addition, the volume of delays, size of the delays and the timing of the delays provide the insight to understand whether the problem is traffic related (i.e. Internet congestion), or whether it is police related, i.e. some other sort of data traffic management or time multiplexing is being imposed by the ISP.
-The chart below shows a good example of speed versus consistency.
+The chart below is a good example of speed versus consistency.